ruhlens/ASTEROIDS/README.md

 # ASTEROIDS
-This is a remake of Asteroids that I programmed in Java.
+This is a remake of Asteroids that I programmed in Java for a CS-159 Programming Assessment.